PravinBorhade/BTech_ADCET/README.md

 # BE ADCET Documents

-this repository contains templates for documents usiing LaTex
+This repository contains templates for documents using LaTex

 ## Available Templates